 Please bear in mind that US electrical appliances will not work in German electrical outlets.

 Inhalt ausklappen Inhalt einklappen How do the IUSP-weekend trips work?How do the IUSP-weekend trips work?

-In addition to the regular study program, the IUSP program fee also covers three weekend trips each semester.
+In addition to the regular study program, the IUSP program fee also covers two weekend trips and one day trip each semester.